SebastianPopescu/DistGP_Layers/README.md

 # Under construction

->📋  Accompanying code for "A U-Net model for Local Brain Age"
+>📋  Accompanying code for "Distributional Gaussian Process Layers for Outlier Detection in Image Segmentation"

-# A U-Net model for Local Brain Age
+# Distributional Gaussian Process Layers for Outlier Detection in Image Segmentation

 This repository is the official implementation of [Distributional Gaussian Process Layers for Out-of-Distribution Detection](https://link.springer.com/chapter/10.1007/978-3-030-78191-0_32).